 Place #6 to Retire in Scottsdale: McDowell Mountain Ranch

-McDowell Mountain Ranch is the master plan community and 3200 sprawling acres.
-Because it’s nestled in the foothills of the McDowell mountains, residents enjoy miles of trails, as well as a number of other amenities, including playgrounds, a 5-acre park featuring green areas and picnic spots, and a thriving community center.
+is the master plan community and has 3200 sprawling acres.
+Because it’s nestled in the foothills of the McDowell Mountains, residents enjoy miles of trails, as well as a number of other amenities, including playgrounds, a 5-acre park featuring green areas and picnic spots, and a thriving community center.

 Homes in McDowell Mountain Ranch